ChRIisS97/machine-learning-TelegramBot/README.md

 **[Messenger Telegram](https://telegram.org/)**
 for chatting/interacting with your bot and to created a TelegramBot with the Botfather.

+When you got your key, go to telegram.js and place it in the placeholder
 ``` ruby
 var TelegramBot = require('node-telegram-bot-api'),
     telegram = new TelegramBot("--- Put your Key from Botfather here ---", {polling: true});